netgroup-polito/un-orchestrator/orchestrator/README_NF-FG.md

 **WARNING**: all the elements starting with the string `unify` only work with Docker containers, and requires that a specific compilation flag for the un-orchestrator is enabled.

+### Configuring the UN default-gateway

+This is possible by using the element `node-config` within the description of the of a NF-FG.

+The element `node-config` is defined as follow:

+	"node-config": [
+	{
+		"id": "1",
+		"type": "default-gateway",
+		"default-gateway": {
+			"ip-address": "10.0.0.254"
+		}
+	}
+	]

+Given this NF-FG, the un-orchestrator configures the VNF ports as specified.

 ### Configuring the VNF interface